SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 ```python
 replace_features(samples: numpy.ndarray, allowed_rows: Dict[int, typing.Any], uniq_feat_ids: List[int], partial_anchor_rows: List[numpy.ndarray], nb_partial_anchors: numpy.ndarray, num_samples: int) -> None
 ```

-The method creates perturbed samples by first replacing all partial anchors with partial anchors drawn

-from the training set.
-Then remainder of the features are then replaced with random values drawn from the same bin for discretized continuous features and same value for categorical features.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |